Arum

-They are rhizomatous, herbaceous perennial plants growing to 20–60 cm tall, with sagittate (arrowhead-shaped) leaves 10–55 cm long.
-The flowers are produced in a spadix, surrounded by a 10–40 cm long, distinctively coloured spathe, which may be white, yellow, brown, or purple.
+They are rhizomatous, herbaceous perennial plants growing to tall, with sagittate (arrowhead-shaped) leaves long.
+The flowers are produced in a spadix, surrounded by a long, distinctively coloured spathe, which may be white, yellow, brown, or purple.
 Some species are scented, others not.
 The fruit is a cluster of bright orange or red berries.

 All parts of the plants, including the berries, are poisonous as they contain needle-shaped crystals of calcium oxalate.
 In spite of this, the plant has a history of culinary use among Arab peasants in Palestine who leached the toxins from the plant before the leaves were consumed.

 The genus name is the Latinized form of the Greek name for these plants, aron.